California Solar Rebates and Incentives (2023)

 Here’s what we’ll cover in this guide to solar incentives in California:

 - How can available solar incentives in California affect your total system cost?
 (We’ll cover nine main incentives)

 - How do you correctly file for the federal tax credit in California to maximize your savings?

 - Which solar rebates in California are the most valuable?
 (It’s not what you think!)

 California is one of the best places in the country to convert to solar, and one of the primary reasons for this is the array of valuable incentives for going solar.
-These benefit programs make solar conversion and energy efficiency upgrades more affordable, and they also help to boost your long-term savings.
+These energy rebate and benefit programs make solar conversion and energy efficiency upgrades more affordable, and they also help to boost your long-term savings.

 The average cost to convert to solar — before any incentives — in the U.S. is around $24,000.
 After incentives, the total average cost of solar in California can even be under $11,000.
 System size, electricity use, per-watt cost and other factors have something to do with this lower amount as well, but incentives are a big part of why solar is so affordable in the Golden State.

 California residents also have access to some of the most appealing and beneficial incentive programs in the country.
 Along with the abundant sunlight, the available perks are a big reason why the state is ranked #1 in the U.S. for solar conversion rates by the Solar Energy Industries Association (SEIA).